nice-digital/teamcity-build-number/README.md

 ## Build number format

+We are using the semver 2.0 convention: https://semver.org/ this means that all pre-release packages are distinguied by a `-` and all release packages by `+`

-The build number format is in the form:
+As an example the build number format is in the form:

 **Pre-release:**